ray-project/ray/doc/source/rllib/connector-v2.rst

                 input_observation_space: gym.Space,
                 input_action_space: gym.Space,
             ) -> gym.Space:
-            # Based on the input observation space (), we return the output observation
+            # Based on the input observation space (), return the output observation
             # space.
 Implementing this method is crucial for the pipeline to know its output
             # spaces, which are an important piece of information to construct the succeeding
             # RLModule.